ground_-.ing through improvisation

 – anything can be changed – now.“

-in that sense we will focus on the skill of improvisation, the skill of falling. improvisation, as it is often used as a tool in artistic practices, can be trained and applied to every-day- situations in one’s personal life as well as to fragile constructions of society. being aware of its potential opens up opportunities to make change actively happen.
+in that sense we will focus on the skill of improvisation. improvisation, as it is often used as a tool in artistic practices, can be trained and applied to every-day-situations in one’s personal life as well as to the fragile constructions of society. being aware of its potential opens up opportunities to make change actively happen.

 It can function as a kind of abstract laboratory in which experimental forms of communication can be tried without risk of damage to persons.“